 - Eating grocery-prepared foods (57 percent)

-- Sixty-four percent of millennial diners (18-34 years) have consumed grocery-prepared food, versus 51 percent of Boomer diners (51-69 years).
+- Sixty-four percent of millennial diners (18-34 years old) have consumed grocery-prepared food, versus 51 percent of baby boomer diners (51-69 years).

-- Fifty-three percent of Gen X diners (35-50 years) have ordered restaurant delivery food, versus 23 percent of Boomer diners (51-69 years).
+- Fifty-three percent of Gen X diners (35-50 years) have ordered restaurant delivery food, versus 23 percent of baby boomer diners (51-69 years).

 - Twenty percent of diners with kids have ordered an online meal/ingredient kit, versus two percent of diners without kids.